cvmiller/v6disc/README.md

 The script assumes /64 subnets (as all end stations should be on a /64).
 Discovers only the SLAAC address (as defined by RFC 4862), and does not attempt to guess the temporary addresses.
 Only decects hosts on locally attached network (will not cross routers, but can run on OpenWRT router).

-Dual Stack option only supports IPv4 subnet masks of /23, /24, /25.
+Dual Stack option only supports IPv4 subnet masks of 19/, 20,/ 21, /22, /23, /24, /25, /26.

 The `v6disc.sh` script may *not* discover Windows machines which don't respond to a ping6 to multicast address FF02::1

-Although MacOS X is supported (as of version 2.0) FreeBSD is *still* not supported.
-There is more testing and debugging required.
-Hope to have FreeBSD supported soon.
+Although MacOS X is supported (as of version 2.0) FreeBSD is also *now* supported.

 ## Contributors